-Mary Jo Krile, MSEd, is a special education PhD candidate and in her second year of teaching the digital literacy courses for FUTURE.
+Mary Jo Krile, MSEd, is a special education PhD candidate and in her fourth year of teaching the digital literacy courses for FUTURE.
 She is originally from North Dakota.
 Her education background includes a master’s and bachelor’s degree in special education.
 Prior to moving to Tennessee, Krile was an elementary special education teacher for three years and a high school special education teacher for one year.
 She enjoys teaching the digital literacy courses, and her overall goal is to help FUTURE students become independent in a technology-driven society.

-Jessica Kotik, BS, is a first-year PhD student in the School Psychology program at the University of Tennessee.
-She recently graduated from Kent State University with a bachelor’s degree in psychology and minor in sociology.
-This is her first year working with FUTURE, and she is extremely eager to meet and work with all the awesome students in the program!
-In her free time, Kotik likes to spend time with friends and family, go to musicals, and travel.
+Jessica Kotik, BS, is a Graduate Teaching Associate currently teaching the Life Skills courses.
+She is a second-year doctoral student in the School Psychology Program and is also working concurrently on a master’s degree in applied behavior analysis.
+She graduated from Kent State University with a bachelor’s degree in psychology and minor in sociology.
+Her research interests include peer revision techniques and their impact on writing, self-efficacy in writing, and writing motivation.
+In her free time, she likes to spend time with friends and family, go to musicals, and travel.